Quite early in the cool

 Bulging full of little black seeds,

-To grow orchards in neat fenced rows, he
+To grow orchards in neat fenced rows, he resolved

 Is what this famished country needs.